Sergeyir/HardProcessesLO/README.md

 ## Running analytic calculations

-Both C++ and python code are **incompleted examples** that only show how to calculate $d \sigma/dp_T$.
+Both C++ and python code are **incomplete examples** that only show how to calculate $d \sigma/dp_T$.
 The code was intended for the students to finish so look for keyphrase "to do" in the comments of the code.
 Until all formulas are corrected/completed the compiled running the executable/script will not give the correct result.

 <details>
 <summary>C++</summary>